- Home

 The rhesus factor (positive or negative) does not matter in this case.

 Sometimes direct transplantation is still possible if the blood types of the donor and the recipient do not match.
 The recipient then receives extra medication before the transplantation to remove the antibodies from the blood.
-This is called ABO-incompatible transplantation.
+This is called transplanting across blood groups.

 Does the recipient produce antibodies?